levitesuo/fullstack24/part_0/Single_page_app_diagram.md

     server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes.
+    Note right of browser: The browser executes the callback function that renders the notes
 ```